US Tariff Calculator 2025|Calculate Duties&Profit Impact

 US Import Tariff Information 2025 | Duty Rates & Guide

-US Import Duty & Tariff Information [Updated May 2025]
+US Import Duty & Tariff Information [Updated August 2025]

 Current tariff rates, calculation guides, and cost reduction strategies

-Updated Tariff Information (May 2025) — Stay informed about the latest changes to US import duties:
+Updated Tariff Information (August 2025) — Stay informed about the latest changes to US import duties:

-• China now facing 30% combined tariff rates (reduced from previous higher rates).
+• China facing 30% tariff rates.

-• European Union at 20% (increased from prior levels).
+• European Union member states at 15%.

 • Global base rate set at 10% for most nations without specific rates.